 AWS FSx for Windows

-• Amazon FSx for Windows File Server provides fully managed, highly reliable, and scalable file storage that is accessible over the industry-standard Service Message Block (SMB) protocol.
+• Amazon FSx for Windows File Server provides fully managed, highly reliable, and scalable file storage that is accessible over the industry-standard Server Message Block (SMB) protocol.

-• FSx for Windows is built on Windows Server, delivering a wide range of administrative features such as user quotas, end-user file restore, ACLs, and Microsoft Active Directory (AD) integration.
+• FSx for Windows is built on Windows Server, delivering a wide range of administrative features such as user quotas, end-user file restore, File Server Resource Manager (FSRM), ACLs, and Microsoft Active Directory (AD) integration.

 • FSx for Windows provides high levels of throughput and IOPS and consistent sub-millisecond latencies.